imrefazekas/harcon/README.md

 ========
 [harcon](https://github.com/imrefazekas/harcon) is a enterprise-level service bus for NodeJS/Browser giving superior abstraction layer for interoperability between entities in a highly structured and fragmented ecosystem.
+It allows you to design and implement complex workflows where context and causality of messages are important.

 The library has a stunning feature list beyond basic messaging functionality.